The Streaming-DMT of Fading Channels: Coding Theorem

-We propose a second construction which is inspired by the sequential tree codes proposed in~\cite{Sahai-1,Sahai-1a,Sahai-2,Sahai-3,Sahai-4,Sahai-5,Sahai-6}.
-This approach has the advantage that the encoder does not need to be revealed the delay.
-The delay constraint only needs to be revealed to the decoder and yet the optimal DMT is attained.
+Our second scheme is based on a sequential tree code construction.
+This approach has the advantage that the encoder does not require the knowledge of $T$.
+The delay constraint only needs to be revealed to the decoder, and yet the optimal DMT is attained.